 How much can you potentially make owning a jewelry store?

-Many factors will affect the profits of a jewelry store, including its location, the types of jewelry sold, and the amount of time that the store has been in business.
+Many factors will affect the profits of a jewelry store, including its location, the types of jewelry sold, and staffing.
 According to Salary.com, jewelry store owners make an average of $39,696 per year.
 However, jewelry store owner salaries can range from $32,169 to $49,467.

 Things to consider before starting a jewelry store

 The jewelry industry can fluctuate dramatically, so it’s important to be prepared for unpredictability in profits from year to year.
-The health of the economy can have a significant impact on jewelry sales, and fluctuating gold prices can also contribute to the uncertainty of this industry.
-Jewelry store owners should have plans on how to weather the times when sales are down, as well as how to maximize their profits during better times.
+The health of the economy can significantly impact jewelry sales, and fluctuating gold prices can also contribute to the uncertainty of this industry.
+Jewelry store owners should have plans on how to weather the times when the economy is down and how to maximize their profits during better times.

-Many stores are passed down through family, and entering the jewelry industry as a first-generation store owner can be a challenge.
-A new store owner won’t have the reputation and industry connections that someone who inherited a family store will, and this can cause a number of issues.
+Many stores are passed down through family, and entering the jewelry industry as a first-generation store owner can be challenging.
+A new store owner won’t have the reputation and industry connections that someone who inherited a family store will, which can cause many issues.
 New store owners may find it difficult to secure funding and to develop relationships with vendors.

 In many cases, it’s best to gain industry experience before opening a store.
 Working in a store, holding an apprenticeship, and securing a relationship with a mentor can help a new store owner to “break in” to the jewelry industry.
 With the help of a mentor, a new store owner stands a better chance of being successful than they would when attempting to navigate the industry on their own.